Free Speech and Accountability

 These Trump supporters have eagerly spread the conspiracy theories, evolving around black people as well as Jews, that have been planted by Russian operatives during the 2016 Presidential Campaign.
 My books explain this in great detail.
 Consider the audacity that this Committee on Education displays for “Holding Campus Leaders Accountable” when virtually no Republican member of Congress dares to hold former President Trump accountable for all of his Impeachable violations of his Oath of Office.

 Now let’s look at what this Committee has accomplished.
-Those us who actually read newspapers and respect journalism are aware that on Oct.
+Those of us who actually read newspapers and respect journalism are aware that on Oct.
 7, Hamas and other militant groups based in Gaza launched an attack in Israel that killed some 1,200 people, according to Israeli officials.
-In response, Israel launched a military campaign designed to eradicate Hamas that has devastated Gaza.
+In response, Israel launched a military campaign designed to eradicate Hamas, which has devastated Gaza.
 More than 15,000 people have been killed, most of them women and children.
 Israel’s military estimates that it has killed several thousand Hamas fighters.

 This ongoing war has created deep emotional feelings for both Palestinians and Jews alike.
 Protests against this massive destruction of the Gaza territory and the lives of those living within became inevitable.
 Depending on one’s background and the media sources: conservative, mainstream and social media, opinions grew to extremes.
-Just like the Black Lives Matters protests became widespread, so did the uprisings for and against the people of Jewish faith.
-How does anyone stop the hate filled occurrences that are provoked by self-serving perpetrators?
+Just like the Black Lives Matter protests became widespread, so did the uprisings for and against the people of Jewish faith.
+How does anyone stop the hate-filled occurrences that are provoked by self-serving perpetrators?

-Now the “Blame Game” Takes Affect!
+Now the “Blame Game” Takes Effect!

 Thanks to this oversight committee on improving education in America, all we have done is retaliate against those who most likely have not had the power to control the activities for which they are accused.
 University of Pennsylvania president, Elizabeth Magill, apologized the day after the congressional hearing and found it best to resign.
-Harvard’s first Black president Claudine Gay initially faced criticism for her reluctance to condemn the Hamas attacks.
-Then following her testimony there were growing calls for her to resign, but about 700 faculty members came to her defense.
+Harvard’s first Black president, Claudine Gay initially faced criticism for her reluctance to condemn the Hamas attacks.
+Then, following her testimony, there were growing calls for her to resign, but about 700 faculty members came to her defense.
 Her decision to resign made her tenure of just six months and two days the shortest in Harvard’s history.
 Read here why Gay’s resignation matters.

 Massachusetts Institute of Technology (MIT) President Sally Kornbluth appears to have the backing of her school’s governing board.
 It issued a statement declaring “full and unreserved support” for the president two days after she appeared before Congress.
-The MIT faculty and community have largely rallied to her defense and as of this writing there is no indication she plans to depart anytime soon.
+The MIT faculty and community have largely rallied to her defense and as of this writing, there is no indication she plans to depart anytime soon.

 Emboldened by the two resignations, Rep. Stefanik vowed that the committee will use its “full Congressional authority” to hold Penn, Harvard University, and MIT accountable for “their failure on the global stage.”
 N.Y.
-Republican Rep. Elise Stefanik later wrote “After this week’s pathetic and morally bankrupt testimony by university presidents when answering my questions, the Education and Workforce Committee is launching an official congressional investigation.”
+Republican Rep. Elise Stefanik later wrote, “After this week’s pathetic and morally bankrupt testimony by university presidents when answering my questions, the Education and Workforce Committee is launching an official congressional investigation.”
 Sounds like she has fully learned the way of Donald Trump.